Welcome to the coaching section of the website!

 Click on one of the following questions to find out what you are looking for.
 If the answer isn't here, please contact Tim Piper for more information.

-Before you begin, make sure you have read
+Before you begin, make sure you have read the below documents:

 - What are the changes to the coaching framework?

 - Why should you become an accredited coach?

 - What is the Foundation course and who does it target?

 - What is the Development course and who does it target?

 - What is the Performance course and who does it target?

 - What is the High Performance course and who does it target?

 - Are there any other prerequisites to become a coach?

 - How long is my accreditation valid for?